lunr-php/lunr-coding-standard/README.md

 - Classes must have their opening bracket on a new line and not have it indented.
 - There must be a single space after the scope keyword.
 - All class keywords must be lowercase.
+- There must be only one class declaration per file

+## Use declarations
 - Use declarations should be according to PSR-2  [psr-2/#3-namespace-and-use-declarations](https://www.php-fig.org/psr/psr-2/#3-namespace-and-use-declarations)
-- There must be only one class declaration per file
+- Use imports should be sorted alphabetically
+- All classes from other namespaces should be referenced through use statements
+- Classes from the same namespace should not be referenced through use statements

 ## Strings
 - Always have one space preceding and succeeding the concatenation symbol.